Hilbert space fragmentation imposed real spectrum of non-Hermitian systems: Correlation function and detection of Exceptional Point

-\emph{Correlation function.}--- Finally, we study the time evolution of a correlation function which, in principle, can be measured to identify the location of the many-body exceptional point.
-One such example is $\chi(t) =\langle \psi(t)|\hat N_d|\psi(t)\rangle/L$ starting from a random Fock state $|\psi(0)\rangle =\sum_m c_m |\phi_m\rangle$, expanded in the basis of the right eigenvectors $|\phi_m\rangle$ of $\ham$.
-The time-evolved wavefunction, suitably normalized to account for the non-Hermiticity of $\ham$, is
+In this section, we study the time evolution of a correlation function which, in principle, can be measured to identify the location of a many-body exceptional point.
+We choose the Hatano Nelson model for this purpose.
+One such example is $\chi(t) =\langle \psi(t)|\hat N_d|\psi(t)\rangle/L$ starting from a random Fock state $|\psi(0)\rangle =\sum_m c_m |\phi_m\rangle$, expanded in the basis of the right eigenvectors $|\phi_m\rangle$ of $\ham_{HN}$.
+The time-evolved wavefunction, suitably normalized to account for the non-Hermiticity of $\ham_{HN}$, is

 where $c_m(t)=c_m e^{-i\epsilon_m t/\hbar}$.